-A Diminishing Manufacturing Sources and Material Shortages (DMSMS) issue is the loss, or impending loss, of manufacturers or suppliers of items, raw materials, or software.
-The Department of Defense (DoD) loses a manufacturer or supplier when that manufacturer or supplier discontinues production and/or support of needed items, raw materials, or software or when the supply of raw material is no longer available.
-While traditionally thought of as applying to electronic items, it is important to be cognizant that a DMSMS issue can arise regarding any item within a system, including software and non-electronic components—materials and structural, mechanical, and electrical (MaSME) items.
+A DMSMS issue is the loss, or impending loss, of manufacturers or suppliers of items or, raw materials.
+The DOD loses a manufacturer or supplier when that manufacturer or supplier discontinues production or support of needed items, raw materials, or software or when the supply of raw material is no longer available.
+The DMSMS program was established to facilitate the implementation of proactive DMSMS management throughout DoD to reduce the adverse effects of DMSMS issues on readiness, schedule, and cost.
+To accomplish this, we do the following:

 The Defense Acquisition University (DAU) offers a number of continuous learning modules that deal with DMSMS and obsolescence.
 A listing of the available courses is provided in the left-hand menu.